 DWI Administrative Hearing Lawyer Jackson County, MO.
-If you’ve been arrested for DWI/DUI in Jackson County, MO, your ability to drive is at stake.
-The Missouri Department of Revenue (DOR) will automatically suspend or revoke your license, but you have a limited window to challenge this action through an administrative hearing.
+If you have been arrested for DWI/DUI near Jackson County, MO, you’re facing more than just criminal charges—you’re also at risk of losing your driver’s license.
+The Missouri Department of Revenue (DOR) initiates an automatic suspension or revocation of your license following a DWI arrest, but you have the right to challenge this action through an administrative hearing.

 Time is critical—you have just 15 days from your arrest to request a hearing.
 Don’t delay.
 Protect your driving privileges in Jackson County, MO and beyond by calling a trusted DWI administrative hearing lawyer at Combs Waterkotte right away.
 Call (314) 900-HELP or contact us online to schedule a confidential consultation and let one of our experienced Jackson County, MO DWI/DUI defense attorneys build a powerful defense for your case.

-What is a DWI Administrative Hearing in Jackson County, MO and Across Missouri?
+Understanding DWI Administrative Hearings in Jackson County, MO

 A DWI administrative hearing is a civil proceeding separate from your criminal DWI case in Jackson County, MO.
 It determines whether the state has the right to suspend or revoke your driver’s license based on the circumstances of your arrest.
 If you don’t request this hearing within 15 days from your arrest date, your suspension goes into effect automatically without hearing your side.